 Too good to be true

-If the price is too good to believe then it probably isn’t genuine.
-Genuine luxury watches like Rolex and Omega hold their value and are investment pieces so their prices are highly unlikely to be discounted or lower than the market value.
+If the price is too good to believe, then it is unlikely to be genuine.
+Genuine luxury watches like Rolex,Tag and Omega hold their value and are investment pieces, so their prices are highly unlikely to be discounted or lower than the market value.